matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - '/usr/local/share/nltk_data'
     - '/usr/lib/nltk_data'
     - '/usr/local/lib/nltk_data'

-Sandbox testing environment
+1. Sandbox testing environment
-    - just clone the repo to your directory and change output pathways?  don't need to change pathways, just delete the timestamped output
+    - To test changes just clone the repo to your directory & replace `/home/askoski/Models-AskOski` pathways with local version `/home/matthew/Models-AskOski`
+    - Change output pathways?
+No just delete the timestamped output
-    - how to test individual parts of the pipeline?  run the individual scripts
+    - how to test individual parts of the pipeline?
+Just run the individual scripts

 ---